Bhubaneswar Rajdhani Express

-Bhubaneswar Rajdhani Express is a Rajdhani Express train starting from Bhubaneswar, the capital and largest city of the Indian state of Odisha to the final destination of New Delhi, which serves as the capital of India.
+The Bhubaneswar–New Delhi Tejas Rajdhani Express is a Tejas Rajdhani Express train starting from Bhubaneswar, the capital and largest city of the Indian state of Odisha to the final destination of New Delhi, the capital of India.
 Currently, there are three dedicated sets of rakes operating from Bhubaneswar to New Delhi.
-This is 2nd Rajdhani Train which is having 3 dedicated routes after Dibrugarh Rajdhani Express.
+This is the 3rd Rajdhani train which is having 3 dedicated routes after Dibrugarh Rajdhani Express and Ranchi Rajdhani Express.